VeroCityDevs/api-doc/docs/api/Webgis/Layers.md

 # GEO Layers

-Vero City Platform has a geospatial database and the Platform Admin can upload many sources of geospatial data such WMS, geoTIFF, ShapeFile, KML,and others.
+We4city Platform has a geospatial database and the Platform Admin can upload many sources of geospatial data such WMS, geoTIFF, ShapeFile, KML,and others.
 The aplication API provides a RESTful endpoint to access each geo layer according to [GeoJSON Specification (RFC 7946)](https://tools.ietf.org/html/rfc7946)
 >  GeoJSON is a geospatial data interchange format based on JavaScript
 >     Object Notation (JSON).